kvjmistry/NueXSec/README.md

 ## Larsoft Modules
 To compile:
 The TPCObject libraries are located in the Modules directory.
-You can compile these libraries by doing: `source compile_xsecAna.sh`.
+You can compile these libraries by doing: `source compile_tpcobj_lib.sh`.
 This builds and copies the TPC Object libraries to the lib directory.
 This **does not** build your release of larsoft! - You will still have to do an `mrb i` or `make install` as normal in your larsoft build dir if you want to work with any larsoft products/modules.

 The total package is currently composed of three modules: